MikeDominic92/cloud-security-posture-scanner-CloudQuery/README.md

 A comprehensive tool for scanning Google Cloud Platform environments to identify security misconfigurations, compliance issues, and potential vulnerabilities.

-## Overview
+## What is CloudQuery?

-This project uses CloudQuery to extract resource data from GCP environments, store it in PostgreSQL, and run security posture analysis against industry best practices and compliance frameworks including:
+CloudQuery is a powerful open-source cloud asset inventory and security posture management platform that consists of three main components:

+1. **Data Pipelines**: CloudQuery extracts data from cloud providers and transforms it into a normalized schema.
+2. **Cloud Asset Inventory**: It creates a comprehensive inventory of cloud resources across multiple providers.
+3. **Cloud Security Posture Management (CSPM)**: Enables security checks and compliance validation against best practices.

+This technology solves critical challenges in cloud governance by providing visibility across complex environments, enabling security automation, and streamlining compliance efforts.

+## How This Project Uses CloudQuery's Technology

+This implementation demonstrates practical application of CloudQuery's capabilities by:

+1. **Leveraging the GCP Provider**: We use CloudQuery's official GCP provider to extract detailed resource configurations from Google Cloud environments.

+2. **SQL-Based Security Analysis**: We've implemented custom SQL queries that analyze the extracted data to identify security risks and compliance gaps.

+3. **Automated Reporting**: Our custom Python scripts integrate with CloudQuery's PostgreSQL backend to generate actionable security reports.

+4. **Multi-framework Compliance**: We map findings to major compliance frameworks including:
    - CIS Google Cloud Benchmark
    - NIST 800-53
    - SOC2
    - PCI-DSS

 ## Project Status & Development Process

 This project is being developed in phases to create a comprehensive security scanning solution for GCP environments.
 Below is our development roadmap and current progress:

-### ✅ Phase 1: Environment Setup (Completed)
+### Phase 1: Environment Setup (Completed)

 We've established the foundational structure with configuration files, directory organization, and basic security queries.
 The initial setup includes: